pocomane/brewed-in-the-apocalypse/bita.md

 Build a bigger world through play ???
 Sometimes, reflect a question back upon the player ???
-Look at your NPCs and ideas through crosshairs ??? bla bla
+Look at your NPCs and ideas through crosshairs ???
+Give to every character the chance to shine ?? bla bla

 TODO : add the previous priciples to the default ones ?